 Working on the eBPF runtime can be incredibly rewarding as it builds the foundation for software being written that runs on millions of systems and devices.
 Work includes a wide range of topics from adding support to additional hooks, adding new program types, improvements to the eBPF verifier, adding JIT support for additional CPU architectures, extending the set of BPF helpers, adding new test cases to BPF's test infrastructure, or improvements to bpftool and libbpf.
 See Linux kernel eBPF runtime for additional details.

 The list of eBPF-based projects is long and growing.
 It will be simple to find a project that sparks interest.
-Check out the list of eBPF projects to see an overview of all projects.
+Check out the eBPF landscape to see an overview of eBPF-based projects.

-Many of the listed eBPF projects maintain a list of
+Many of the listed eBPF-based projects maintain a list of

 good-first-issue-labeled tasks which are scoped to not require extensive project specific knowledge and provide a great opportunity to get hands-on quickly.